| This hike is approximately 6 miles round trip.

 500 Vertical Feet left to get to the top.

-Trudging up the steep edge of Notch Peak, looking north back down
+Trudging up the steep edge of Notch Peak, looking north back down the Sawtooth,

 from where we came.